 These toys help to develop the pre-academic skills necessary for later acquisition of reading, writing and math skills.
 In addition to this approach to cognitive development, children have the opportunity to select many of their own activities from a variety of learning areas the teacher prepares, including puzzles, games, books, manipulative toys and art materials.

 Children have daily opportunities to develop motor skills: running, jumping, climbing, balancing, and skipping, both indoors and outdoors.
-Each Wednesday includes a special Gym Class with aerobics, exercises, and games.
 Small motor skills are developed through play activities such as pegboards and puzzles, stringing beads and sewing, and our treasured daily art activities which include painting, drawing, gluing, cutting, and sticker art.

 There are many moments for aesthetic expression and appreciation through Art and Music.
 Children experiment with and enjoy many forms of music during the special weekly music class.
 A variety of art media is available for creative expression.
 Music and Art are a very important component of the Little Folks School Program.